Man of Violence aka Moon [Blu-ray]

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

-Pure original audio with a linear PCM 2.0 track at 2304 kbps.
+Pure original audio with a linear PCM 2.0 channel mono track at 2304 kbps.
 It does a superlative job of exporting the film's dialogue and campy, repetitive, music (it's still in my head).
 There really isn't any need for heavy separations and the economic 2.0 channel is more than up to the test of replicating a clean, crisp sound experience.
 I noted no flaws - dropouts or hiss.
 There are optional subtitles in English and, like the other Flipside releases, my Momitsu has identified this as being region FREE!

 The main supplements is another HD-transferred Walker feature entitled The Big Switch (aka Strip Poker) from 1968.
 It's another pulpy thriller which is advertised as 'including a climactic shoot-out in the snow on Brighton's now destroyed West Pier!'
 You can watch this via a 'domestic' (1:07:58) version or the nine-minute longer, and slightly raunchier, 'export' version (1:16:42).
 It might be closer to a Drive-In flic from the early 70's not quite reaching the status of 'Grindhouse'.
 We also get original trailers for Man of Violence and The Big Switch in HD, plus an alternative 'Moon' title-card.
 Included is another extensive illustrated booklet (26 pages) featuring newly commissioned contributors from Pete Walker, novelist Cathi Unsworth, producer and critic David McGillivray, and film historian Julian Petley.
 This is all perfectly in keeping with the kitsch of the Flipside label cinema.